eagleflo/adjutant/README.md

 ## Installation

+adjutant can be installed with the included setup.py script.

+    python setup.py install

+Running this command will install adjutant both as a library and a stand-alone script that can be run from anywhere, provided that you have added Python's bin directory to your PATH environment variable.

-adjutant depends on [mpyq](http://github.com/arkx/mpyq/), a Python library for reading MPQ files.
-If you're only interested in adjutant, an easy way to test it is to first clone this adjutant repository and then clone mpyq inside it.
+An alternative way to install adjutant is to clone this git repository.
+Note that adjutant depends on [mpyq](http://github.com/arkx/mpyq/), a Python library for reading MPQ files.
+You can either install it separately or just clone it inside the adjutant repository.

     $ git clone git://github.com/arkx/adjutant.git
+    # If you don't already have mpyq installed:
     $ cd adjutant
     $ git clone git://github.com/arkx/mpyq.git

-For now, adjutant is not installable as an egg.
-This will change in the future.

 ## Usage